bofh69/langgen/README.md

 ```
 \The(me) give\s(me) \a(env) to \the(obj).
 ```

-"me", "env" and "obj" are refering to Actors.
+"me", "env" and "obj" are refering to actors.
-"\The", "\s" and "\a" (among others) are directives
+"\The", "\s" and "\a" (among others) are codes that are transformed into proper English for the refered actors.

-As can be infered, the text can contain directives that references named objects.

 ### Output Handlers
-An output handler is a Viewer and it also has methods to send the generated texts to the users.
+An output handler is a Viewer and it has methods to send the generated texts to the users.

 ### Templates